Texas Shroom Strain: Not Everything is Bigger in Texas đ

 Since Texas shrooms have an above-average potency, those who enjoy consuming them will likely also find the intensity of the Penis Envy strain desirable.
 This is far and away the most potent Psilocybe cubensis strain, making it one step up from the Texas strain.

-For potency seekers who enjoy the intensity of Texas shrooms, the Tidal Wave strain will be a great alternative.
+The Tidal Wave strain will be a great alternative for potency seekers who enjoy the intensity of Texas shrooms.
 This Strain is a cross between Penis Envy and the B+ Strain.
 It provides a similar challenge to Texas shrooms when it comes to cultivation, and it has a similar potency.

 Final Thoughts: Texas Shrooms